 All in-year applications for places at St Catherine’s College must be made via East Sussex County Council.

-St Catherine’s College is responsible for managing a waiting list when the number of applications exceeds the number of places available.
+St Catherine’s College is responsible for managing a waiting list, where the number of applications exceed the number of places available.
 The waiting list is chronological in accordance with our over-subscription criteria.
 Details of the criteria can be found in the Admission Policy which can be accessed by clicking on the link below.

 The waiting list will operate for one academic year only, after which all names will be removed unless you contact the College to remain on the waiting list.

 If your application has been unsuccessful, you have the right to appeal when your case will be heard by an Independent Appeal Panel.
-Appeals must be made in writing by completing an online Appeal Form on the East Sussex County Council website.
-Further information about the appeals process and the School Admissions Appeal Form can be found by clicking on the East Sussex County Council website link below.
+Appeal requests must be made by completing and submitting an online Appeal Form to the School Appeals Service at East Sussex County Council.
+Further information about the appeals process, including the School Admissions Appeal Form, can be found by clicking on the East Sussex County Council website link below.
 You may also find the following information useful: